dragonwasrobot/json-schema-to-elm/README.md

-If you encounter an error while using `js2e` that does not mimic the above Elm-like style, but instead looks like an Elixir stacktrace, please report this as a bug by opening an issue and includin a JSON schema example that recreates the error.
+If you encounter an error while using `js2e` that does not mimic the above Elm-like style, but instead looks like an Elixir stacktrace, please report this as a bug by opening an issue and including a JSON schema example that recreates the error.

 ## Contributing